thehubbard/esa-pyxel/docs/source/howto/new_model.rst

 instead wrap the model function with decorator ``temporary_random_state`` from ``pyxel.util`` and provide an optional argument ``seed``.
-The function ``temporary_random_state`` will use this seed to temporary change the state of the random generator, or choose a random seed if none is provided.
+The function ``temporary_random_state`` will use this seed to temporary change the state of the random generator, or keep the same state (use the outer scope seed) if no specific seed is provided.

 Example: